zombielinux/home-assistant.io/source/_integrations/econet.markdown

 The `econet` water heater platform is consuming the information provided by a [EcoNet enabled Rheem water heater](https://www.rheem.com/EcoNet/Home).
 This platform allows you to set the temperature, the operation mode, and enable vacation mode.

+THIS INTEGRATION IS NO LONGER FUNCTIONAL AS OF JUNE 2020.
+RHEEM HAS CHANGED THEIR API.
+WORK IS IN PROGRESS TO RESTORE FUNCTIONALITY.

 ## Configuration

 To enable the `econet` water heater platform, add the following information to your `configuration.yaml` file: